Shubh152/product_management_GIVA/README.md

 # Product Management App

 An efficient and user-friendly product management platform that enables users to manage their product listings.
-Sign up or log in to easily add, update, and organize products, including editing details like price, description, and images.
+Sign up or log in to easily add, update, and organize products, including editing details like price, description, and quantity.

 _Get Started:_ [Product Management App](https://product-management-giva.vercel.app/)